openrewrite/rewrite/README.md

 ### IDE Configuration

-We use [IntellJ IDEA](https://www.jetbrains.com/idea/) to develop this project.
+We use [IntelliJ IDEA](https://www.jetbrains.com/idea/) to develop this project.
 Other IDEs or versions of this IDE can be made to work.
 These are one set of versions we know works:

 * IDEA version:  2020.3.2

 You must set the `-parameters` compiler flag to run Rewrite tests.
-Add this to the "additional command line parameters" field in Intellij -> Preferences -> Build, Execution, Deployment -> Compiler -> Java Compiler.
+Add this to the "additional command line parameters" field in IntelliJ -> Preferences -> Build, Execution, Deployment -> Compiler -> Java Compiler.